 something about that noise that simultaneously terrified him and made him want

 to draw closer.
-He moved forwards, his heart pounding so loudly he couldn’t
+He moved forward, his heart pounding so loudly he couldn’t

 hear anything above the rushing sound in his ears.
 Travis was shaking, holding